 Our Legal Services Award recognizes a dynamic legal-services lawyer who represents low-income clients, works to improve access to justice, or thinks creatively to solve difficult legal problems.
 Our Government Pro Bono Award commends a dedicated government lawyer who also volunteers time to organize pro bono efforts or represent low-income clients.

-Nomination materials for the Legal Services Award and the Government Pro Bono Award are due by 5 pm on Thursday, October 1, 2020.
-Nominations should be sent via email to Nancy Lopez at email@example.com.
-The awards criteria and nomination instructions are below:
+Nomination materials are due by 5 pm ET on Monday, October 4, 2021.
+The awards criteria and nomination instructions are below.

 Legal Services Award